 Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
-Many of the wildlife and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included, as well as the best of these two wildlife-rich sub-Antarctic islands.
-These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, icebergs and rugged mountains.
-Plus, you will have the opportunity to participate in a complimentary photography course that provides the technical expertise and hands-on instruction to ensure that you come away with timeless images of the majestic environment and wildlife.
+Join professional photographer Paul Nicklen and learn some tips of the trade for capturing the surreal beauty of the White Continent.
+Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
+These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.

 Activities : Birding, Culture, Hiking, Kayaking, Photography